tamada/rrh/README.md

 ### `rrh status`

-Prints the last modified times of each branches in the repositories of the specified group.
+Prints the last modified times of each branch in the repositories of the specified group.

 ```sh
 rrh status [OPTIONS] [GROUPS||REPOS...]